ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/0-prerequisites/README.md

 In addition, you will need to download materials for use in the workshop, and create a python environment using conda.

-Finally, you will need to create a GitHub account if you don't already have one.
+You will also need to create a GitHub account if you don't already have one.

 __Software Installation:__